Since 2000

 Sculpture in a Spectacular Space

 From February 28th to March 9th 2015 Sculpture on the Edge at Bermagui, New South Wales was held for the 9th year in succession.
 I have participated in 8 of these exhibitions and still find the location spectacular for the large sculptures on the headland as it overlooks Horseshoe Bay and Guluga, an extinct volcano of great significance to the local Yuin Aboriginal people.
-There was also a large display of small sculptures held in the community centre (see Shadows featured in my masthead).
+There was also a large display of small sculptures held in the Community Centre.
 The event has been possible through the dedication and persistence of Jan Ireland, the event coordinator.
 Jan is passionate about the importance of art in the community, especially the impact on children.
 She says 'The connection between art and well-being is clearly documented and our children need the balance given by exposure to and the practice of art.'
 I gave a workshop to a group of 3-5 year olds at Little Yuin Aboriginal Pre-School as part of the event.
 The theme was 'starfish' and the textured tiles will be installed on the wall of the building in the formation of the Southern Cross constellation.

 Morphogenesis